This year, my kids decided to forego pumpkin-carving on Halloween in lieu of making their own costumes.

 I was still determined to have a pumpkin display for my table without the mess and fuss of cutting and digging out pumpkin pulp and seeds, so I drew on my pumpkin instead.
 Using a black sharpie pen, I made my festive Halloween pumpkin face inspired by a candy skull fabric print I saw online.
 My pumpkin looked great!

 A week after, I decided to use the other side of the pumpkin for a Thanksgiving theme.
 With the help of my reliable sharpie, I wrote “Be

 Thankful” in cursive, drew a few fall leaves as accent, while the kids added colorful felt dots.

 What of the pumpkin after Thanksgiving?
 After being a visual treat in our home for several weeks, we will eventually enjoy this wonderful fall fruit as a yummy soup and delicious breakfast muffins.
-Hooray for the humble pumpkin!About the Author: Janice is a military spouse who lives in Stuttgart with her family.
+Hooray for the humble pumpkin!About the Author: Story and photos by Janice, a military spouse who lives in Stuttgart with her family.
 She enjoys getting off post and exploring Germany with her family.
 And blogging.